-String Orchestra 9 - 12th grade Honors String Orchestra 9 - 12th grade String Orchestra 9 - 12th grade Traditional.
+String Orchestra

+Traditional.
 String Orchestra is for students who study violin, viola, cello, or double bass.
 Prior experience with one or more of these instruments is required.
 The ability to read music notation is also required.
 Enrolled students will study and perform orchestral literature from a variety of periods, including Baroque, Classical, Romantic, and Contemporary.
 The school provides cellos and double basses to students of these instruments.
 Students will be expected to maintain a regular practice schedule, and adhere to all musical expectations of the director.
 Multiple concert performances are required.
-Additional performance opportunities include invitational and audition clinics, festivals, and Traditional .
-Students enrolled in Honors Orchaudition and perform in multiple musical areausuccessful completion of the honors component 12 major scales in a 3 octave range, playing scales in a 3 octave range, participation in KC auditioning and participating in All-East/A selected), and additional performances/tests as Enrolled students should expect to be utilized respective sections, and should be musically example in each rehearsal. ( No prerequisites ) s.
-Requirements for the will include playing all selected melodic minor CS Orchestra Showcase, All-State Orchestra (if given by the director. ed as leaders for their contests.
+Additional performance opportunities include invitational and audition clinics, festivals, and contests.
 (No prerequisites)